DeKUT-DSAIL/rhd-echo-label/README.md

 # RHD-Quality_Control_Check_App
-This web application will be used to validate the current annotation we have of the Rheumatic Heart Disease data provided by Dr. Liesl Zuhlke.
+This web application will be used to annotate the Rheumatic Heart Disease data provided by Dr. Liesl Zuhlke.

 ## RHD Data
 The data we got originally was in the form of images and videos of echocardiograms.
 We needed to annotate this data train a model using machine learning algorithms.